-It is necessary to make a parallel trends assumption in order for our estimated ATTs to identify causal effects: that, following withdrawal, average income and spending among the withdrawers would have evolved similarly to those among the non-withdrawers had the withdrawers not withdrawn.
-This assumption does not require randomization of withdrawal nor even balance of observed variables.
+In order for our estimated ATTs to identify causal effects, we must make a standard parallel-trends assumption: that, following withdrawal, average income and spending among the withdrawers would have evolved similarly to those among the non-withdrawers had the withdrawers not withdrawn.
+This identification assumption does not require randomization of withdrawal nor balance of observed variables across withdrawers and non-withdrawers.
 There are two potential threats to identification under this design: that withdrawers' and non-withdrawers' income or spending were on different trends leading up to withdrawal, or that the income or spending of only the withdrawers or non-withdrawers was subject to a confounding effect at the time of withdrawal.

-Under the TWFE specification, we are making a comparison between withdrawers and non-withdrawers conditional on all observed and unobserved time-invariant but group-specific and time-varying but common characteristics.
-Thus the withdrawers and non-withdrawers can have very different incomes or spending so long as these differences are stable around withdrawal, and their incomes or spending can be subject to pandemic-related shocks so long as they are common to the two groups.
-And recall that we have addressed bias due to differential concomitant income shocks by dividing by our estimated cumulative aggregate income ATTs.
+Under the TWFE specification, we are comparing changes among withdrawers and non-withdrawers conditional on all observed and unobserved time-invariant but individual-specific and time-varying but common characteristics.
+This means the withdrawers and non-withdrawers can have very different incomes or spending so long as these differences are stable around withdrawal, and their incomes or spending can be subject to pandemic-related shocks so long as these are common to the two groups.
+And recall that we have addressed any bias due to concomitant income shocks by dividing by our estimated cumulative aggregate income ATTs.

-In Figures 6 and 7, one can observe clearly the evolution of tightly parallel pre-trends in every cohort and all withdrawers overall, even without conditioning on additional time-varying covariates.
-There is also no evidence of anticipation by any cohort or overall, which supports identification but is also interesting.
-The ability to withdraw was announced a month before the first withdrawals and almost half of withdrawals occurred in the first 10 days.
-The absence of an anticipatory effect on spending is consistent with liquidity being a constraint on spending.
+In Figures 6 and 7, one can observe tightly parallel pre-trends in every cohort and all withdrawers overall, even without conditioning on additional time-varying covariates.
+There is also no evidence of anticipation by any cohort or overall despite the fact that the ability to withdraw was announced a month before the first withdrawals and almost half of withdrawals occurred in the first 10 days.

-Next, in Figure 6, there does not appear to have been any post-withdrawal confounder that, in calendar time, applied only to the withdrawers or non-withdrawers.
+In Figure 6, there does not appear to have been any post-withdrawal confounder that, in calendar time, applied only to the withdrawers or non-withdrawers.
 Moving between cohorts, the withdrawal date advances by a week, each income spike advances by a week, and each spending spike advances by a week.
 The dynamic paths of income and spending were similar across cohorts, with spending consistently elevated over the first two weeks then tapering down over the subsequent six weeks.
-This suggests against a confounding event on a given date.
+This suggests against a confounding event on a given calendar date.

 There remains a potential for a confounding effect on either group at the time of withdrawal within each cohort (in event rather than calendar time).
-Reverse causality is one possibility; this is a form of selection bias, with never-treated units switching to the treated group at the time of treatment.
-For this to be a major concern, given the large share of the withdrawers in the population and the large treatment effect among that group, it would have resulted in a noticeable decline in spending among the non-withdrawers as those whose spending would have been elevated even in the absence of withdrawal selected out of non-withdrawal.
+Reverse causality is one possibility: this is a form of selection bias, with never-treated units switching to the treated group at the time of treatment.
+For this to be a major concern, given the large share of the withdrawers in the population and the large treatment effect among that group, it would have to have resulted in a noticeable decline in spending among the non-withdrawers, as those whose spending would have been elevated in the absence of withdrawal selected out of the non-withdrawers.